777uliahshafar/rpsstatistik/README.md

 or
 `%!
 TeX program = lualatex` for LuaLatex(recommended)

-# Convert Lualatex to HTML
-This template has already been configured with helpers4ht in mycfg file.
-Some style of text required package which can be activated in preamble main.tex.

-## Install package
+### Create texmf directory for custom package
 Install Helpers4ht

 `mkdir -p $(kpsewhich -var-value TEXMFHOME)/tex/latex`

 This will create directory ~/Library/texmf/tex/latex.

+### Lualatex to HTML package support
+This template has already been configured with helpers4ht in mycfg file.
+Some style of text required package which can be activated in preamble main.tex.
+Just clone this rep in texmf/tex/latex folder.

 `git clone https://github.com/777uliahshafar/helpers4ht.git`

-## Compile HTML
+### Compile HTML

 `make4ht -ul filename "configfilename"`

 -u = compile with encoing utf-8
 -l = cimpile with lualatex engine

+## Datetime2 for bahasai
+The default datetime2 doesn't support DTMtoday Indonesian date format.
+In order to achive it, create/copy custom datetime2-bahasai.ldf package in texmf from dotfiles.